-If the member of your household in that Stable Group was on campus that day, your household must quarantine and monitor for symptoms for a full 10 days after August ZZ.
-Testing does not shorten the 10-day quarantine.
+The members of your family who were on campus that day must quarantine and monitor for symptoms for a full 14 days after August ZZ.
+Testing does not shorten the 14-day quarantine.

 Please note that all information, including the name(s) of reporting individuals, is confidential.